Skip to content

 What's A Safe CBD Oil Dosage?

 WHAT IS CBD OIL?
 As more states legalize marijuana, the use of cannabidiol oil is on the rise.
 This non-intoxicating extract is one of the many chemical compounds in a class called cannabinoids which naturally occur in cannabis plants.
-Once the cannabidiol is extracted from the flowers and buds of marijuana or hemp plants, the CBD is diluted with a carrier oil, i.e. coconut or hemp seed oil.
-Due to its benefits and versatility, CBD oil is gaining momentum in the health and wellness world.
+Once the cannabidiol is extracted from the flowers and buds of marijuana or hemp plants, the CBD is diluted with a carrier oil, such as coconut or hemp seed oil.
+CBD oil is gaining momentum in the wellness world due to its versatility and popularity.
 However, unlike tetrahydrocannabinol (THC), CBD is non-intoxicating.
-In other words, CBD is known to deliver mental and physical benefits without THC’s typical side effects that can include paranoia, munchies and dry, red eyes.
-Plus, CBD comes in many forms: you can drop CBD tinctures under your tongue, whip CBD-infused butter into savory dishes or massage a CBD-enhanced salve into your skin.
+In other words, CBD is often chosen by those seeking potential benefits without THC’s typical effects like feeling intoxicated.
+Plus, CBD comes in many forms: you can drop CBD tinctures under your tongue, use CBD-infused culinary products, or massage a CBD-enhanced salve into your skin.
 Currently, CBD oil is available in all states where medicinal and/or recreational marijuana is legal.
-BENEFITS OF CANNABINOIDS With cannabis websites and dispensaries sweeping the nation, it’s no surprise that CBD-infused edibles, drinks, dog treats, and beauty products are becoming mainstream.
-And, for good reason.
-By interacting with the brain’s signaling systems, CBD can reduce stress, discomfort, digestive upset, sleep issues, and normal inflammation.
-In every sense, it’s a non-toxic, medicinal powerhouse.
-In addition to reducing minor aches associated with various conditions and boosting your mood, CBD is also known to have beneficial effects on skin conditions and athletic performance due to its anti-inflammatory qualities.
-CBD MCT OIL CBD needs to travel through the bloodstream to reach its target, whether that’s the brain, immune system, or another location in the body.
-For those looking for immediate, short-term comfort, using a vaporizer to inhale CBD products is ideal.
-On the other hand, to maintain steady levels of CBD throughout the day, an oral product like a CBD tincture or edible is the best option.
-In terms of sublingual usage, MCT oil is the most efficient way to consume CBD oil.
-Medium-chain triglycerides, or MCTs, are medium-length fatty acid chains.
-A common source of MCTs is coconut oil.
-Beyond the cannabis industry, MCT oil is also used for better brain function, weight management, and hormone balance.
+GENERAL INFORMATION ABOUT CANNABINOIDS With cannabis websites and dispensaries becoming more common, it’s no surprise that CBD-infused edibles, drinks, dog treats, and beauty products are entering the mainstream.
+By interacting with the body’s signaling systems, cannabinoids are a subject of growing research.
+Many people are interested in CBD for its possible role in supporting general wellness, contributing to relaxation, supplementing lifestyle choices, and complementing routine activities.
+Individuals also explore it for uses such as supporting athletic recovery and skin care based on its reported properties.
+Products with CBD are chosen by some who seek plant-based wellness options.
+CBD MCT OIL CBD needs to travel through the bloodstream to reach different areas of the body.
+For those looking for rapid effects, methods like inhalation are used.
+On the other hand, to maintain steady levels of CBD throughout the day, an oral product like a CBD tincture or edible may be selected.
+For sublingual usage, MCT oil is a common carrier for CBD oil.
+Medium-chain triglycerides, or MCTs, are medium-length fatty acid chains, often derived from coconut oil.
+Beyond the cannabis industry, MCT oil is also used in a variety of wellness and nutrition contexts.
 When cannabinoids break down, they are stored in fat, as opposed to water.
-In other words, cannabinoids are fat-soluble and are best consumed with fat to increase absorption.
-However, not all fats are created equal—especially when paired with CBD oil.
-That said, the liver recognizes MCT oils as carbohydrates and directly metabolizes the oil into energy.
-Interestingly, it does this without causing free radicals because the liver processes the oil as fat.
-This rapid metabolism puts the cannabinoids to use right away.
-To summarize, MCT oil can assist with energy, metabolism, and brain function, making it a beneficial addition to CBD.
-OPTIMAL CBD DOSAGE Cannabidiol (CBD) oil has become the hot new product in states that have legalized medical marijuana.
-However, depending on your needs, CBD oil dosage will vary.
-Read below for optimal dosages, whether you’re looking for daily wellness or suffer from chronic discomfort or stress.
-Whether you’re interested in reducing stress, performing better at the gym or improving sleep, CBD has a staggering variety of therapeutic properties.
-And, although the use of cannabidiol as a therapeutic, restorative substance is in its infancy, medical professionals and scientists are beginning to develop dosing schedules for everything from medical marijuana to CBD.
-Once you find your optimal CBD method and dosage (listed below), you’ll want to ensure you’re using a high-quality CBD oil, as some manufacturers are less trustworthy than others.
-Depending on your weight and discomfort level, you can adjust the amount you take daily.
-Keep in mind that, if you’re concerned about taking too much, we recommend speaking with a trusted medical professional before embarking on your CBD journey.
+Cannabinoids are fat-soluble and often consumed with fat to support absorption.
+MCT oil is metabolized efficiently, and many people choose it for its characteristics as a carrier oil in CBD products.
+MCT oil may be selected as a useful complement to CBD for its convenient absorption and potential wellness uses.
+CBD DOSAGE BASICS Cannabidiol (CBD) oil has become a popular product in states that have legalized cannabis.
+However, depending on your preferences, CBD oil dosage will vary.
+Read below for general information about dosages whether you’re interested in daily wellness or seeking to add CBD to your lifestyle.
+CBD is available in a variety of products and formats that can be tailored to individual routines, whether for general wellness, lifestyle support, or supplementing nightly rituals.
+Research into the most effective ways to use CBD is ongoing, and approaches may differ from person to person.
+Once you find your preferred CBD method and dosage (see below), you’ll want to ensure you’re using a high-quality CBD oil, as some manufacturers offer a more transparent product than others.
+Depending on your personal factors and lifestyle, you can adjust the amount you take daily.
+If you have concerns or specific questions about using CBD, speaking with a trusted healthcare provider is recommended.
 References: https://www.webmd.com/pain-management/news/20180507/cbd-oil-all-the-rage-but-is-it-safe-effective#1 https://www.leafly.com/news/lifestyle/8-must-have-cbd-products-for-athletes-and-exercise-junkies http://www.governing.com/gov-data/safety-justice/state-marijuana-laws-map-medical-recreational.html https://papaandbarkley.com/cbd-pain-management https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3579248/ https://papaandbarkley.com/is-cannabis-medicine https://www.healthline.com/nutrition/cbd-oil-benefits#section1 https://trainright.com/cbd-for-athletes-cannabidiol/ https://www.verywellhealth.com/cbd-oil-benefits-uses-side-effects-4174562 https://www.cbd.org/ https://papaandbarkley.com/our-products

 Learn more